khushwant1234/GDSC_Page/README.md

 # Now that the Database, backend and the frontend server are started, you can use the application at http://localhost:3000/

-# NOTES:
-The Edit button in the messages isn't functional as of yet

 # Working:
 The ui is self-explanatory(use and see).
 When the input is given to the input box, the submit button sends a post request using axios to the url http://localhost:8080/comment, for which I've written an api, such that, it updates the input table with that data.

 Now, to I've written an api that sends that data present in the input table (after parsing it to json format) to the url http://localhost:8080/.
+In the frontend, I'm using axios.get to fetch the data from that url and then display it.

+The Edit function, takes your input and then updates the row of the table with the id same as the message you're editing, with your input.

-In the frontend, I'm using axios.get to fetch the data from that url and then display it. the delete button works similar to the input button, it sends a delete request using axios to the url http://localhost:8080/delete/
+The delete button works similar to the input button, it sends a delete request using axios to the url http://localhost:8080/delete/